JetBrains/mps-coderules/docs/content/language.md

 The aim of rules defined by handlers is again twofold: firstly, they may serve as regular «checking» rules, and also, most importantly, they contribute constraint productions.
 These are created with a DSL that allows mixing of productions and Java code, and can also include constraint fragments inside a production template.

 The following example is from the experimental *control flow* aspect for baseLanguage.
 It demonstrates how a production is constructed using a template.
-A production template is enclosed into a pair of `%% … %%` symbols and yields constraints wrapped into special `<% … %>` brackets.
+A template is enclosed into a pair of `%% … %%` symbols and yields constraints wrapped into special `<% … %>` brackets.
 In this particular case `write/2` constraint is optional and is only added to the body of the production in case the condition is satisfied (a location is written to only if the local variable has an initialiser).

 ![](img/language-writelocal-750.png)
 _(example of rule with production template)_